-- 44. The subject site is currently zoned Agricultural General (AG) and Environmental Protection (EP) under Innisfil Zoning By-law 054-04.
-This application will rezone the site, in accordance with the schedule found in Appendix A: Draft Zoning By-law Amendment, to a mix of the following zones that will implement the Residential Area and Natural Heritage System land use designations: - a) Environmental Protection (EP) zone; - b) Open Space (OS) zone; and - c) Neighbourhood Residential (R5) zone. - 45.
-The Environmental Protection (EP) zone will protect the existing Natural Heritage System (NHS) along the eastern edge of this site from future development.
-The effect of this will mean that this NHS area will remain naturalized and will be eventually dedicated to the City of Barrie through the subdivision process.
-In terms of facilitating future access to these lands, the intent is to utilize the Open Space (OS) block adjacent to the EP area, as an entrance feature and gathering place for residents. - 46.
-The Neighbourhood Residential (R5) zone will allow the development of the proposed single detached dwellings with frontage widths of 10.4 metres to 12.2 metres, and the street townhouse dwellings with frontages of 6.7 metres. - 47.
+- 46. The subject site is currently zoned Agricultural General (AG) under Innisfil Zoning By-law 054-04.
+This application will rezone the site, in accordance with the schedule found in Appendix A: Draft Zoning By-law Amendment, to a mix of the following zones that will implement the Residential Area and Natural Heritage System land use designations: - a) Neighbourhood Residential (R5) zone; - b) Open Space (OS) zone; and, - c) Environmental Protection (EP) zone. - 47.
+The Neighbourhood Residential (R5) zone will allow for the development of the proposed single detached dwellings with frontages of 11.0 metres to 13.7 metres, and the street townhouse units with frontages of 6.1 metres, which are consistent with the zone standards for these built forms. - 48.
+The Environmental Protection (EP) zone will protect the existing Natural Heritage System (NHS) from future development.
+The NHS will remain protected as it will eventually be dedicated to the City of Barrie through the subdivision process.
+The Open Space (OS) block will be a village square, intended as a gathering place for passive and active recreation opportunities for residents. - 49.
 There are no proposed variances (special provisions) to the implementing zoning by-law to accommodate any of the proposed built-form and as such, there are no further considerations.